uccser/cs-unplugged/csunplugged/topics/content/en/sorting-networks/unit-plan/lessons/investigating-variations-using-the-sorting-network.md

 # Investigating variations using the Sorting Network

+## Preparatory knowledge

+Students should have completed lesson 1 to introduce Sorting Networks.

 ## Key questions

 -   In the Sorting Network, what do we think will happen if the smaller card goes right instead of left at each box and vice versa?